top of page

 Click above for my July 6, 2025 supplement in the St. Louis Post-Dispatch.
 Click below for the same information downloaded from the Post-Dispatch's website to a word document and then converted to a pdf document.

-If it is not clear from my two obituraries, let me add the following regarding why college tennis does not rise to the level of being considered a right of passage.
+If it is not clear from my two obituraries, let me add the following regarding why college tennis does not rise to the level of being considered a rite of passage.

 The stark reality is that beginning with Wimbledon in 1877, the U.S. Open in 1881, the French Open in 1891, and the Australian Open in 1905, the number of players to have won a grand slam tournament in singles and have obtained a college degree before doing so are, if at all, few and